nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 case class Car(make: String, model: String, year: Int, price: Float, desc: Option[String])
 ```

-The process is slightly more involved than what we've seen so far, as decoders for case classes cannot be automatically
+The process is slightly more involved than what we've seen so far, unless you're willing to depend on
-inferred in a type-safe way (that I could find).
+[shapeless](https://github.com/milessabin/shapeless) and use Tabulate's [generic](./generic.html) module to derive
+a decoder automatically.

-You can however trivially create one using one of the `RowDecoder.caseDecoderXXX`, where XXX is the number of fields
+If you're not, you can still trivially create one using one of the `RowDecoder.caseDecoderXXX`, where XXX is the number
-in your case class:
+of fields in your case class:

 ```tut:silent
 implicit val carDecoder = RowDecoder.caseDecoder5(Car.apply)(1, 2, 0, 4, 3)